pbo-dpb/RR--SB/readme.md

 #### Dynamic Questions

+> [!CAUTION]
+> Dynamic questions are using an indirect eval() function to evaluate the function property.
+This is a potential security risk.
+The content of the payload.json should be carefully reviewed before being deployed.

 Dynamic questions allow for more complex calculations to be performed when users interact with the slider.
 The `function` property is a string that is evaluated when the parameter is changed.
 The string should be a valid ECMAScript expression that uses the `q` object to access a copy of the `question` object and explicitely return a value, in millions of dollars.

 The `q` object source can be found in the `src/Models/Question.js` file.
 In a nutshell, all the properties that are set in the `payload.json` for that question will be assigned to that object and could therefore be used to calculate the impact on revenue/expenses.
 The currently selected value of the question can be accessed using `q.user_value`.